SketchBookkeeper/gutenberg-animate/readme.txt

 == Description ==

-Add animations to your Gutenberg blocks as they enter the viewport.
+Use the power of animate.css to animate Gutenberg blocks as they enter the viewport.
-Just add an Animation Block and then put any blocks to be animated into the animation block.
+Just add an Animation Block &#9658; and then put any blocks to be animated into the animation block.
 Install the <a href="https://wordpress.org/plugins/gutenberg/" title="Gutenberg" target="_blank">Gutenberg plugin</a>.